 The switch to agile is a shift: away from hierarchy, to a team-based structure; from specialist silo departments, to cross-functional groups; from seniority directing work, to empowered teams led by a scrum master.
 From leadership down, agile is taking hold.

 Scaled agile is an approach that enables organisations to scale agile from technology projects to throughout the entire organisation.
 Those who are now agile at the core include Spotify and Google and, more recently, large financial services companies such as ING and ABN AMRO.

-The PwC perspective on agile
+The PwC perspective

 My view on agile comes from a cross section of perspectives, having worked with clients in business, digital and design, and across the cultures of several countries.
 But beyond this, agile is core to the way we work at PwC, as an organisation of multi-skilled people that form, deliver, review and disband as a core pattern of our business.
 Also, our breadth of experience – from people and culture, though to design capabilities and project delivery – means I’ve seen agile transformation from all angles.

 So assuming agile is a good set of principles for the way organisations think about work (which it is), here are three sets of considerations for businesses seeking to make the shift:

 What do agile organisations do

 When a business ‘goes agile’, what else is part of that transition?
 What elements go hand in hand for organisations to be fit for the future?